ENTRIES FOR THE 2022 AWARDS ARE NOW CLOSED

 F. Details of any service of committees/boards, papers presented relating to the brownfield industries

 G. Nominee’s CV: Nominations may be submitted either by the individual, the employer or jointly.
 If you are shortlisted, you should be prepared for a short telephone interview with one of the judges.

 H. A 60-90 second video of the professional describing their key achievements and why they should be considered.

 14. Judges’ Choice

-An extension of the previous award, Project of the Year, selected from the winners of the other categories, excluding Best Young Brownfield Professional and not open to applications.
-The winning entry should have a ‘special factor’ which could for example include size, advancement, or excellent implementation.
+An Award made up of the winners of the other categories, excluding Best Early Career Brownfield Professional and Best International Project.
+As a result, it is not open to applications directly.
+The Judges will consider the winning entry to have that ‘special factor’, which could, for example, include size, advancement, and/or excellent implementation.